suBOTai3/infinity-and-beyond/infnitity.md

  * Has its origin in general infinity
  * Has boundaries that originates in general infinity
  * Is a subset of general infinity
+ * Not segmentable (?): You cannot remove the number 1 from the set of numbers.
+If you did, how would you advance from 2 => 3?
+How would you have a coherent conversation?
+If you 'did' remove it, you're not removing the number itself, you're simply removing your representation of the number from your subset. (?)

 Examples